 Annie's Canyon Trail Guide

 Once you park in the neighborhood at the start of Annie's Canyon trail you immediately descend down toward the San Elijo Lagoon.
 Once at the bottom the trail is pretty flat and straight.

 About .2 miles into the hike, the trail does split.
-If you are in a rush just continue straight, if not I recomend heading towards the San Elijo Lagoon.
+If you are in a rush just continue straight, if not I recommend heading towards the San Elijo Lagoon.
 It's not that much further and it makes the hike more of a loop and less of an out and back which is a little more interesting and it's really pretty down by the water.